-The Certificates integrate an "Air Bag Mechanism" which is designed to reduce exposure to the Underlying Reference Index during extreme market conditions.
+The Certificates integrate an "Air Bag Mechanism" which is designed to reduce exposure to the Index during extreme market conditions.

-When the Air Bag triggers, a 30-minute period starts, during which the Certificates stops quoting.
+When the Air Bag triggers, a 30-minute period starts.
 This period is divided into two sub-periods:

-- Observation Period : during 15 minutes after the Air Bag trigger, the level of the Underlying Reference Index is observed and its minimum level is recorded; and - Reset Period: after 15 minutes, the Leveraged Index is reset using the minimum level of the Underlying Reference Index during the Observation Period as the New Observed Level.
-The New Observed Level replaces the last closing level of the Underlying Reference Index in order to compute the performance of the Leveraged Index when it resumes quoting, 30 minutes after the Air Bag trigger.
+- Observation Period : during 15 minutes after the Air Bag trigger, the level of the Index is observed and its minimum level is recorded; and - Reset Period: after 15 minutes, the Leverage Strategy is reset using the minimum level of the Index during the Observation Period as the New Observed Level.
+The New Observed Level replaces the last closing level of the Index in order to compute the performance of the Leverage Strategy, 30 minutes after the Air Bag trigger.